Papworth Heritage Centre

 Papworth Heritage Centre celebrates the history of the village of Papworth Everard and the pioneering achievements of Papworth hospital since it was originally conceived as a centre for treating tuberculosis patients in 1918.

-The new Heritage Centre, situated onsite at the hospital is now open and features a wide variety of objects such as medical equipment, staff portraits and photographs of patients dating back to the 1916 which help to tell the story of the extraordinary history of the hospital and village.
+The Heritage Centre, situated on-site at the hospital features a wide variety of objects such as medical equipment, staff portraits and photographs of patients dating back to the 1916 which help to tell the story of the extraordinary history of the hospital and village.